ganeti/ganeti/doc/design-multi-reloc.rst

 operations within the corresponding mobility domain).

-The result of the operations described above must contain two lists of instances and a list of jobsets.
+The result of the operations described above must contain two lists of instances and a list of jobs (each of which is a list of serialized opcodes) to actually execute the operation. :doc:`Job dependencies
+<design-chained-jobs>` can be used to force jobs to run in a certain
+order while still making use of parallelism.

 The two lists of instances describe which instances could be moved/migrated and which couldn't for some reason ("unsuccessful").
 The